 - Performer on Answer Me This (January 2007-)

-I’m a podcast maker from end to end – I create shows, research, interview, host, record, edit, mix, master, and score (see Podcasting Music below).
-I have particular experience in hosting, producing/mastering, and creating music for podcasts, but I’ve taken on numerous other aspects of the process.
+I’m a podcast maker from end to end – I create shows, research, interview, host, record, edit, mix, master, and score (see Podcast Music below).
+I have particular experience in hosting, producing/mastering, and creating music for podcasts, but I’ve taken on numerous other aspects of the editorial, production and technical process.

-For example, I make music for The Allusionist, but have also provided editorial input for a number of episodes, and in 2018 re-edited over 100 episodes to be suitable for ad injection, and remastered them at a loudness standard (-16LUFS, -2dBTP) specified by the hosts, PRX.
+For example, I make music for The Allusionist, and have also provided editorial input for a number of episodes and the touring shows.
+In 2018, I re-edited over 100 episodes to be suitable for ad injection, and remastered them at a loudness standard (-16LUFS, -2dBTP) specified by the hosts, PRX.
 I worked with their technical team to create an automated solution for gapless mp3s to reduce the intrusiveness of injected ads – a solution which the show currently uses.
-I’ve also researched stories and guests for the show, and cleaned transcripts.
+I’ve also researched stories and guests for the show.